-- Past Congressional proposals to adopt D-2, adopt the USCG ballast water treatment rulemaking, end the VGP, and preempt State regulation without federal approval, have not been successful. - New proposal now in the US Senate, S.2094, would: - Adopt the USCG ballast water rulemaking as the only management requirements for ballast water discharge. - Require a more stringent State standard to be approved by the Secretary of the Department in which the USCG is operating. - Develop a uniform national standard for other incidental discharges from vessels in place of the VGP with the USCG as the lead agency. - In the future, consider feasibility of more stringent standards.
+- Past Congressional proposals to adopt the IMO Convention ballast water discharge standard D-2; the USCG ballast water treatment rulemaking; end the VGP; and, preempt State regulation without federal approval have not been successful. - New proposal now in the US Senate, S.2094, would: - Adopt the USCG ballast water rulemaking as the only management requirements for ballast water discharge. - Require a more stringent State standard to be approved by the Secretary of the Department in which the USCG is operating. - Develop a uniform national standard for other incidental discharges from vessels in place of the VGP with USCG as lead agency. - In the future, consider feasibility of more stringent standards.